eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

         * `destination cluster` - The cluster url for the deployment
         * `destination namespace` - The namespace where the application should be deployed (restricted to namespaces configured in the Argo Project)

-3. Repeat that step for each application and each environment
+3. Finally, repeat that step for each application and each environment.